apache/comdev-site/source/companies/_index.md

 tags: ["companies", "business", "navigation"]
 ---

-# Companies and Open Source
+# Why your company should participate in ASF projects

-All modern digital infrastructure is dependent on open source software.
+All modern digital infrastructure is dependent on open source software, and **ASF projects are everywhere**.
-Companies must think strategically about how they will engage with the open source projects on which they rely in order to ensure sustainability, and influence the direction of these projects for the benefit of their customers.
+Companies must think strategically about how they will engage with the open source projects on which they rely in order to ensure sustainability, and **influence the direction of these projects** for the benefit of their customers.

 ## [Benefits to Companies](/companies/benefits.html)

-Active participation in open source projects provides significant strategic and operational benefits to companies, from talent acquisition to technology innovation and market positioning.
+Active participation in open source projects provides significant strategic and operational benefits to companies, including talent acquisition, influence over industry standards, strong company partnerships, and greater customer trust.<br />
 [[Read more ...](/companies/benefits.html)]

 ## Ways to contribute